A Journey Towards Zero: Transitioning Zero Energy Designs into Zero Energy Operations

 Catching up with Chuck, he told me that the museum has not quite achieved this goal; however, their track record of reducing energy use from one year to the next, over six consecutive years, has put them well on their way to becoming a Zero Energy Museum!

 The goal to achieving ZNE can sometimes be a challenge.
 When the museum was making changes in space usages that weren’t originally accounted for in design, for example allowing for an evening rental space for events, it prompted someone to ask Chuck, “Why don’t we just drop the ZNE goal?”
-Chuck, in his cheerful way, reminded everyone that that “…we make decisions on the maintenance and procedures for this facility based on what would be most efficient and what would drive us towards ZNE.
+Chuck, in his cheerful way, reminded everyone that “…we make decisions on the maintenance and procedures for this facility based on what would be most efficient and what would drive us towards ZNE.
 And when we achieve ZNE we still need to continuously fight the fight.”

 Another example he shared relates to the Exploratorium’s heating and cooling system which uses San Francisco Bay water for geothermal exchange.
 Every year the Bay water temperature increases slightly, which results in a decrease in the HVAC system’s efficiency.
 Chuck and his staff know that their equipment will degrade over time and that drives them to find other ways to offset the efficiency losses.